jenkinsci/gitlab-branch-source-plugin/README.md

 * `Checkout over SSH` - [Not Recommended] Use this mode to checkout over SSH.
 Use `Checkout Credentials` instead.

+* `Webhook Listener Conditions` - Set conditions based on the webhook content on when a build should be triggered.

 ## Environment Variables

 By default Multibranch Jobs have the following environment variables (provided by Branch API Plugin):